kids-first/kf-germline-workflow/docs/GERMLINE_SV_README.md

-The Kids First Data Resource Center (KFDRC) Germline Structural Variant (SV) Caller Workflow is a common workflow language (CWL) implmentation to generate SV calls from an aligned reads BAM file.
+The Kids First Data Resource Center (KFDRC) Germline Structural Variant (SV) Caller Workflow is a common workflow language (CWL) implmentation to generate SV calls from an aligned reads BAM or CRAM file.
 The workflow makes use of Manta and SvABA to call varaiants then annotates these variants using AnnotSV.

 ## Relevant Softwares and Versions